Cjaker/zerobot-docs/docs/lua_scripting/functions/player.md

 -- @return A table containing all open container indexes, or nil if there's no container opened function Player.getContainers()

+-- Get current player dusts amount.
+-- This function is a wrapper around the external function playerGetDusts.
+-- @return The player's current dusts amount, or last value if isn't in-game. function Player.getDusts()
+	return playerGetDusts()
+end

+-- Get maximum dusts amount.
+-- This function is a wrapper around the external function playerGetDustsMaximum.
+-- @return The player's maximum dusts amount, or last value if isn't in-game. function Player.getDustsMaximum()
+	return playerGetDustsMaximum()
+end

 --- Join into other player party if the invitation request is pending.
 -- This function is a wrapper around the external function playerJoinParty.
 -- @param targetId (number) - The target player id who are invitating you